otaviojr/node-red-contrib-smartthings/README.md

 **To see it in your SmartThings app, you need to make sure it is in developer mode.**

 To put your Smartthings App in developer mode, you need to press and hold the "About SmartThings" option on the menu for 5 seconds.
-The option to activate the developer mode show appears after that.
+The option to activate the developer mode should appears after that.

 Enable it, and you should be good to go.